- Create a new project

 Flutter on the desktop supports using and creating plugins.

 To use a plugin that supports desktop, follow the steps for plugins in using packages.
 Flutter automatically adds the necessary native code to your project, as with iOS or Android.

-We recommend the following plugins, which have been updated to work for macOS and Linux desktop apps:
+We recommend the following plugins, which have been updated to work for desktop apps:

 Use the following links to find all packages on pub.dev that support desktop apps.
 These links lists all packages, not just plugin packages.
 (Remember that plugin packages, or plugins, provide an interface to platform-specific services.)

-- Developing packages and plugins, including the Federated plugins section.
+- Developing packages and plugins, particularly the Federated plugins section.